chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [TwinPilots: A New Computing Paradigm for GPU-CPU Parallel LLM Inference](https://jiangs.utasites.cloud/pubs/papers/Yu24-TwinPilots.pdf): some idea in using CPU
 - [ ] [Improving Throughput-oriented LLM Inference with CPU Computations](https://dl.acm.org/doi/abs/10.1145/3656019.3676949): pipeline in CPU-GPU inference
 - [ ] [Understanding Performance Implications of LLM Inference on CPUs](https://seonjinna.github.io/assets/pdf/iiswc24_CPULLM.pdf): analyse of using CPU for inference
+- [ ] [GPUs, CPUs, and...
+NICs: Rethinking the Network's Role in Serving Complex AI Pipelines](https://arxiv.org/abs/2502.15712): NIC can be important, especially in communication

 - [ ] [Pie: Pooling CPU Memory for LLM Inference](https://arxiv.org/abs/2411.09317): use CPU memory to enlarge batchsize to improve throughput, by Ion Stoica
 - [ ] [NEO: Saving GPU Memory Crisis with CPU Offloading for Online LLM Inference](https://arxiv.org/abs/2411.01142): offload KV cache and attention to CPU for larger batchsize, similar to fastdecode, by Ion Stoica